PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - No ONNX corpus or large-model conversion was run for this checkpoint, per the instruction to minimize conversion testing and prioritize improvement.

-Next work should characterize one remaining shared-adapter/post-adapter Slice/Split/Add subfamily.
-Keep recursive
-Add and mixed Swish/Add interactions in legacy until independently fixed.
+Next work should characterize the Slice post-adapter family or one remaining shared-adapter/post-adapter Split/Add subfamily.
+Keep recursive Add and mixed Swish/Add interactions in legacy until independently fixed.
 Do not begin with a Tier 0–4 corpus run, and do not create a pull request.